-See how Environment Canada is investing in cleaning up Lake Winnipeg. > > Read about how Environment Canada monitors the quality of our waters. > > - Water Quantity Monitoring
+See how Environment Canada is investing in cleaning up Lake Winnipeg.

+Read about how Environment Canada monitors the quality of our marine and fresh waters.

+- Water Quantity Monitoring

 Learn about Environment Canada’s hydrometric program and find water level and flow data for Canadian lakes and rivers.

 Find out how Environment Canada is addressing wastewater pollution.

 Learn about how science and technology contributes to sustaining Canada’s water resources and freshwater ecosystems.